 They’ll watch their actions in these days,

-To never hurt a fly,
+To hurt no gnat or fly,

 And let the dirt without erase